LennartKeller/IMSDB_EPub/README.md

 ### WIP

+The conversion script was sketched together in roughly 30 minutes...

-Currently, the quality of the resulting EPubs varies drastically ranging from perfectly enjoyable over somewhat readable to being total junk.
+Hence, the quality of the resulting EPubs varies drastically ranging from perfectly enjoyable over somewhat readable to being utter junk.

-Some ebooks entirely fail to build.
+A notable portions of the scripts fail entirely to build.

 ### Usage